cipherstash/example-protect-geo/README.md

   US: 'protect-server-usa.railway.internal',
   AU: 'protect-server-au.railway.internal',
   EU: 'protect-server-eu.railway.internal',  // ← Just add this line!
-  // Add as many regions as needed...
+  // Add as many ZeroKMS regions as needed...
 }
 ```

-### 3. Deploy and Test
+### 4. Deploy and Test
 That's it!
-Your new region is now live and will automatically route users from that country to the appropriate infrastructure.
+Your new ZeroKMS region is now live and will automatically route users from that country to the appropriate ZeroKMS workspace.

 ## 🔧 Development